This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the best options is the Park and Ride shuttle service operated by Parks Canada.

-New in 2022: The Park and Ride shuttle now departs from Lake Louise Ski Resort parking lot.
+The Park and Ride shuttle now departs from Lake Louise Ski Resort parking lot.
 During previous years, it departed from an overflow parking lot located 6 kilometers (3.7 miles) east of Lake Louise Village on the road between Lake Lousie and Banff.
-That has now changed for the 2022 summer season, details about the change can be found here.

 The Park and Ride shuttle runs from May to October (exact dates change annually) and departs every 20 minutes from 8 am to 6:20 pm (with some select early-bird shuttles departing even earlier!)